radytrainer/LARAVEL-DEPLOY-AWS/readme.md

 ### STEP 8: GIVE PERMISSIONS TO <code>storage</code> folder.
 When we are on Server we don't have permission to access the storage folder so we need to give the permission to user by following the command:

-> sudo chmod 777 -R storage
+> sudo chmod 777 -R public bootstrap storage

 ### STEP 10: <code> ALLOW OVERRRIDE </code>
 After we finish step 6 we still cannot access the path on URL or link to other pages we need to to allow override in <code>httpd.conf</code> file.